hammerheim-game/hammerheim-rules/7-equipment.md

 __Special Rules:__ Beastbane, Cannot Be Parried, Whipcrack

-__Beastbane:__ The Beastmaster wielding a Beastlash causes Fear in animals, any animal charged or wishing to charge a Beastmaster with one of these weapons must first take a Fear test as mentioned in the psychology section of the Mordheim rules.
+__Beastbane:__ The Beastmaster wielding a Beastlash causes Fear in animals, any animal charged or wishing to charge a Beastmaster with one of these weapons must first take a Fear test as mentioned in the psychology section of the Hammerheim rules.

 \page